shorebirdtech/handbook/README.md

 ## Introduction

 The Shorebird handbook is the central repository of how we run the company.
 It is a living document that is updated as we learn and grow.
-It is a work in progress, and we welcome your feedback and contributions.
+We welcome your feedback and contributions.

 ## About Shorebird